mikhel1984/sonata/lib/readme.md

 # Sonata LC Mathematical Library

-This directory contains Lua modules for working with different mathematical objects (mostly).
+Lua modules for working with different mathematical objects.
-These files could be used as part of **Sonata LC** program or individually.
+The files can be used as a part of **Sonata LC** program or separately from it.
-In order to add any module to your code just import it with the help of __require()__ function.